Historical Preservation Commission

 The Historical Preservation Commission (HPC) meets regularly and this schedule is set at the first HPC meeting of each calendar year (as soon as the HPC determines this schedule it will be posted here).
 The Commission meets in various locations throughout the Borough.
 Meetings are advertised on this website and the Clerk’s Office website, in the Frontiersman newspaper, and are open to the public.

-The next meeting of the HPC will be on Thursday, May 17, at 6:30 PM, at the Knik Museum, milepost 13.9 of Knik-Goose Bay Road.
+The next meeting of the HPC will be on Thursday, August 16, 6:30 - 8:30 PM, at the Alpine Historical Society Museum, mile 61.6 of the Glenn Highway, Sutton, AK.

 If you are interested in serving on the HPC you can find out more information HERE.